Michael-J-Romero/legal_drafting/README.md

-# Legal Drafting Print Preview
+# Legal Drafting Print Previeww

 A React + Vite starter that stitches Markdown and PDF fragments into a live print preview.
 It demonstrates: